 Day 3.
 Visit the Palazzo Ducale, supremely beautiful with its 14th-century pink and white revetment, late Renaissance gilded halls and paintings by Tintoretto and Veronese.
 The Palazzo Grimani at Santa Maria Formosa became in the mid-16th century the purposebuilt site of the family collection of antiquities, which were then bequeathed to the Venetian Republic.
 After-hours visit to the Basilica di San Marco where the mosaic-encrusted interior is illuminated exclusively for your benefit.

 Day 4.
-With its elegant tracery and abundant ornamentation, the Ca' d'Oro, also on the Grand Canal, is the most gorgeous of Venetian Gothic palaces; it now houses the Galleria
+With its elegant tracery and abundant ornamentation, the Ca' d'Oro, also on the

 Venetian Palaces continued